SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 See the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) for the "Race Engineer" plugin above for more information on *PitstopPlan*, *DriverSwapPlan*, *PitstopPrepare*, *Accept* and *Reject* and the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-strategist) for the "Race Strategist" plugin above for more information on *PitstopRecommend* or *StrategyCancel*.

-Note: For convinience, all commands available for the *assistantCommands* parameter, may also be passed to the *pitstopCommands* parameter, thereby including all these commands in the "Pitstop" mode.
+Note: For convenience, all commands available for the *assistantCommands* parameter, may also be passed to the *pitstopCommands* parameter, thereby including all these commands in the "Pitstop" mode.

 ### Important preparation for the Pitstop MFD handling